Under the Equality Act 2010:

 - Sensitivity and confidentiality if someone is under-going gender re-assignment or has undergone gender reassignment.

-- Access to gender-neutral facilities such as toilets and changing rooms (helpful for transgender, non-binary and intersex people) and use of gender-neutral language.
+- Access to gender-neutral facilities such as toilets and changing rooms and use of gender-neutral language where beneficial.

 - Body shape and typical style and preferences such as dress.
 For example, uniforms are available in styles that suit a female form as well as a male form, but people are able to choose freely which style they wish to wear.